philchia/brain/README.md

 ## Warning

-brain is a personal experimental project that under heavy development, backwark api compatibility is not guaranteed!
+brain is a personal experimental project that under heavy development, backward api compatibility is not guaranteed!

 ## Examples